GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 weight: 2
 ---

-In this guide, you'll learn to create a Finite State Machine (FSM) in Godot 4.
+In this guide, you will learn how to create a Finite State Machine (FSM) in Godot 4.
 We'll talk about the problem this pattern tries to solve and see two ways to implement it: using a simple variable and functions, and using nodes for a visual representation.

 You'll learn: